CarmineOptions/carmine-protocol/README.md

 ## Demo

-We are building a simple demo (not finished yet).
+We are building a simple demo.

 ### What can and can't the demo do